In the last section, we created a serverless REST API and deployed it. But there are a couple of things missing.

 For reference, here is what we have so far.

-In terms of access control, our API Gateway endpoint is allowed to invoke the Lambda functions we listed in our
+In terms of access control, our API Gateway endpoint is allowed to invoke the Lambda functions we listed in the routes of our

 For uploading files, our users will directly upload them to the S3 bucket.
 While we’ll look at how our frontend React app uploads files later in the guide, in this section we need to make sure that we secure access to it.